 Fruits and Vegetables

 Tomatoes contain lectin, and so do potatoes, sweet potatoes, zucchini, carrots, rhubarb, beets, mushrooms, asparagus, turnips, cucumbers, pumpkin, sweet peppers and radishes.
-Citrus fruits, such as oranges, lemons and grapefruit, provide lectin.
+There are many lectins in fruit as well, including citrus fruits, such as oranges, lemons and grapefruit.
 So do berries, including blackberries, raspberries and strawberries.
 Other fruit sources of lectin include pomegranate, grapes, cherries, quinces, apples, watermelon, banana, papaya, plums and currants.

-You'll also be consuming lectin if you eat nuts and seeds, even those that have been dry roasted.
+You'll also consume foods with lectin if you eat nuts and seeds, even those that have been dry roasted.
 Walnuts, hazelnuts, peanuts, sunflower seeds, sesame seeds and coconut all contain lectins.
-Chocolate, coffee and some spices, including caraway, nutmeg, peppermint, marjoram and garlic, are also sources of lectins.
+Chocolate, coffee and some spices, including caraway, nutmeg, peppermint, marjoram and garlic, are also lectins foods.